The Generalization-Stability Tradeoff In Neural Network Pruning: Limits of the generalization-stability tradeoff

-In Figure \ref{fig:ablation}, prune$_\mathrm{L}$ was applied to the final four convolutional layers of ResNet18 during training with (layerwise) starting epochs $s=(3,4,5,6)$, ending epochs $e=(150,150,170,275)$, and pruning fractions $p=(0.25,0.4,0.25,0.95)$.
-Since the layerwise pruning percentages varied, pruning required multiple iterative pruning percentages, the largest of which is denoted in the legend (rounded to the nearest integer).
-The models with the maximum iterative pruning percentage of 1\% had $r=4$, the models with the maximum iterative pruning percentage of 13\% had $r=40$, and the "One Shot" model pruned all its targeted parameters at once on epoch 246.
+In Figure \ref{fig:retrain}, pruning targeted the final four convolutional layers of VGG11 during training with (layerwise) starting epochs $s=(3,4,5,6)$, ending epochs $e=(150,150,150,275)$, and pruning fractions $p=(0.3,0.3,0.3,0.9)$.
+To create the different iterative pruning rates, we used models with inter-pruning retrain periods $r=4$, $r=20$, $r=40$, $r=60$, $r=100$, $r=200$, and $r=300$.
+Since the layerwise pruning percentages varied, pruning required multiple iterative pruning percentages, the largest of which is denoted on the horizontal axis.

-When performing unstructured pruning, we pruned individual weights from filters based on their magnitude.
-The structured pruning experiments used E[BN] pruning.

 The models were trained on CIFAR-10 with Adam for 325 epochs with $lr_s = (150,300)$.
 The error bars are 95\% confidence intervals for the means, bootstrapped from 10 distinct runs of each experiment.